KawtarIssam/KawtarIssam/README.md

 - 👋 Hi, I’m @KawtarIssam
-- 👀 I’m interested in AI,CV and Data science
+- 👀 I’m interested in AI,ML and Data science
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on chatbots and GenAi projects
 - 📫 How to reach me kawtarissam@hotmail.com